- Fees for credit courses are due one week prior to the start of the term or at the time of registration if the due date has passed.

 - Failure to pay fees in full will result in the inability to receive transcripts, grades or register for future terms until the balance due is paid in full.

-- A student has the opportunity to appeal for a review of fee charges if he/she had an unusual circumstance that impacted his/her college attendance.
+- A student has the opportunity to appeal for a review of billing charges and financial aid status if he/she had an unusual circumstance that impacted his/her college attendance.
 The appeal must be in writing and include verification of the unusual circumstance.
 Appeal forms are available at the Financial Aid and Cashier’s Offices or down load the form here.